pedromtec/connectfour/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # ConnectFour

 Connect Four is a two-player board game, in which the players choose a disk and then take turns dropping disks into a seven-column, six-row vertically grid.
-The game goal is to be the first player to form a horizontal, vertical, or diagonal line of four disks with the same color.
+The game goal is to be the first player to form a horizontal, vertical, or diagonal line of four disks.

+This project implements a strong `bot` to play this board game.

 ![Image](./metadata/connectfour.png)